Insights Website development services

 Note: w3techs.com provides no statistics for e-commerce CMSs separately, putting all CMSs (WordPress, Drupal, etc.) and E-Commerce CMSs (Shopify, OpenCart, etc.) into one group.
 We have only focused on the latter.

-builtwith.com has been ranking e-commerce platforms over the past five years this way:
+builtwith.com has been ranking e-commerce platforms over the past five years, this way:

-Note: The year columns contain the number of live websites (in top 1 million websites according to the builtwith stats) built with a particular technology.
+Note: The year columns contain the number of live websites (in the top 1 million websites according to the builtwith stats) built with a particular technology.
 The World and USA columns represent the percentage of sites built on a particular CMS in the world and in the USA, respectively.

 WorldUSA20182019202020212022